israice/Creates-new-js-project-folder/README.md

 # About
 - https://github.com/israice/Creates-new-js-project-folder.git
-- Creates new js project folder
+- Creates new project folder on JavaScript or Python